 - Consistent with federal regulations, all faculty members listed as the PI on a sponsored project must contribute some level of effort to that project to provide necessary supervision/administration.
 For additional information on Effort Reporting refer to http://www.cfo.pitt.edu/policies/policy/11/11-01-07.html

 - Budget negotiators should always begin their negotiation by seeking the F&A rate for Industrial and Commercial Grants and Contracts.
 Some sponsors will have a policy limiting the F&A rate to a certain maximum percentage, which may be less than the F&A rate for Industrial and Commercial Grants and Contracts.
 If this is the case, provide such documentation during this step.
-Please keep in mind that the F&A for clinical trials (interventional in nature) is 25%.

-- IDC waivers-needed if Industrial and Commercial Grants and Contracts F&A rate is not contained in the budget and if sponsor has no policy for limiting the indirect costs- in other words, PI/PI's department has elected to accept an F&A rate that is less than the Industrial and Commercial Grants and Contracts F&A rate.
+- IDC waivers-needed if Industrial and Commercial Grants and Contracts F&A rate is not contained in the budget and if sponsor has no published policy for limiting the indirect costs- in other words, PI/PI's department has elected to accept an F&A rate that is less than the Industrial and Commercial Grants and Contracts F&A rate.
 In this case, an F&A waiver must be completed.

-- If the budget contains both cost-reimbursable payments (invoiced by Research/Cost Accounting) and milestone payments (invoiced by the department), the cost-reimbursable payments and milestone payments should be set-up as separate accounts.
+- If the budget contains both cost-reimbursable payments (invoiced by Sponsored Projects Accounting) and milestone payments (invoiced by the department), the cost-reimbursable payments and milestone payments should be set-up as separate accounts.
 The preferred approach is for the larger amount to be set-up as the master account and for the smaller amount to be set-up as a subaccount under the master account.
 Please submit your stock 0136 form and 0202 form for both the master account and the subaccount during this step if your budget contains both cost-reimbursable and milestone payments.

 - The proposed begin date listed on the stock 0136 form and 0202 form cannot precede the effective date of the contract.